Out of Hours and non-academic Personal Care

 - driving or helping you to get around outside study hours

-The Disability Service can supply the details of college suppliers of personal support, however, arrangement and funding for personal support outside normal study or weekly course contact hours is usually supplied by the health service in the jurisdiction where you are ordinarily resident.
+The Disability Service can supply the details of college suppliers of personal support, however, arrangement and funding for personal support outside normal study or weekly course contact hours are usually supplied by the health service in the jurisdiction where you are ordinarily resident.
 For students ordinarily resident in Ireland, this is usually the HSE.
-Further information on applying for supports from the HSE will be available from your GP or from the College Health Service.
+Further information on applying for support from the HSE will be available from your GP or the College Health Service.

-Incoming international and Erasmus, visiting or exchange students should apply for funded supports in their home country and/or home university in advance of arrival.
+Incoming international and Erasmus, visiting, or exchange students should apply for funded support in their home country and/or home university in advance of arrival.

 Travel costs to receive medical treatment are also the student’s responsibility.